Please note changes to locations affected

 The following alert has been issued by the Department of Fire and Emergency Services (DFES).

-Take action with severe thunderstorms coming in parts of the Midwest-Gascoyne, Goldfields-Midlands
+Take action with severe thunderstorms coming in parts of the Goldfields-Midlands, Midwest-Gascoyne

-If you live in parts of the North and South Interior districts you should take action and stay safe with severe thunderstorms to come.
+If you live in parts of the Gascoyne, Goldfields and Central Wheatbelt districts you should take action and stay safe with severe thunderstorms to come.

-This weather is not unusual for this time of year, but could damage homes and make travel dangerous.
+This weather is not unusual for this time of year, but severe weather may occur in some parts of the warning area.

 WHAT TO DO: